-Individual fellowships (IF) support the mobility of researchers within and beyond Europe - as well as help attract the best foreign researchers to work in the EU.
+Postdoctoral Fellowships support the mobility of researchers within and beyond Europe - as well as help attract the best foreign researchers to work in the EU.

 Co-funding of regional, national and international programmes (COFUND) provides financial support to organisations for their own researcher training and career development programmes.